 In general, some advisors suggest that index funds ought to be held for at least five years, if not 10 or more.

-Funds of this type don’t make for good short-term investments because they usually don’t move a lot over short time periods, and the fees/commissions involved tend to eat into the meager profits investors might gain.
+Funds of this type don’t make for good short-term investments because they usually don’t move a lot over short time periods, and the fees or commissions involved tend to eat into the meager profits investors might gain.

 There are certain leveraged funds and ETFs that are better suited to short-term trading, but we won’t get into those here.